You can get to Fethiye from Sarigerme via Ortaca town if you decide to take public transport. Please see Transportation page on this site.

 Fethiye Museum displays the finds from archaeological excavations conducted in Fethiye and ancient cities in its vicinity.
 Exhibits include pieces from the Bronze, Archaic, Hellenistic and Roman ages, as well as ethnographic pieces from the Mentese and Ottoman times.
 The Museum is open Tuesday to Sunday, between 8am and 5pm.

-LOCAL SERVICESAIRPORT TRANSFER EXCURSIONS CAR HIRE HIRE A BOAT
+LOCAL SERVICESAIRPORT TRANSFER BOOK EXCURSIONS CAR HIRE HIRE A BOAT

 NEARBY BEACHESAsi Beach Turtle Beach